Chiqui1234ok/1step/README.md

 * Section: Contact (Done)
 * Compatibility mode for IE11 (Done : It only remains to change the CSS variables for hard-coded values)
 * Check typos, sizes, margins and revisit entire project (in progress)
-* Image optimizations for mobile and desktop
+* Image optimizations for mobile and desktop (pending)
 * Home buttons (Done)